Watcher06/Getting-Cleaning-Data-course-assignment/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The all the related information can be found in this site below
+All the related information can be found in this site below

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones